Max Verstappen will be concerned after ‘major issue’ with Red Bull car

 "Of course you're happy when you finish a wet race and you haven't had any of the dramas that can come with it I suppose," Windsor added.

-After the race, Verstappen seemed more concerned with praising his team-mate Perez rather than berating his team, however, after the Spaniard managed to hold off Hamilton.
+After the race, Verstappen seemed more concerned with praising his team-mate Perez rather than berating his team, however, after the Mexican managed to hold off Hamilton.

 The next Formula One race takes place in the United States, where Verstappen will look to hold or increase his lead in the standings.

-Note: This article was amended on 14 October 2021 to correct a reference to Sergio Perez being a Spaniard.
-Mr Perez is in fact Mexican